Telepathy, also mind reading or thought transfer, is one of the main research areas of parapsychology.

 Doctorate of Parapsychology

 There are also providers on the Internet that provide doctoral degrees in Parapsychology.
-Don't wait long, → Buy Doctorate in Parapsychology.
+Here you can Buy Doctorate in Parapsychology.